dev-iram/Airline-Booking-System/README.md

  Cyanair, an independent start-up Irish Airline, are currently unable to sell record their passenger data information and details sufficiently due to their current system which operates only paper-based transactions and records customer data through the use of spreadsheets.
 There is no system that allows flights to be booked electronically for the use of the Flight Representatives to record and retain information.

-A graphical user interface that allows customers to select criteria an intended flight:
+The project requirements involve an Object-Oriented GUI program that is going to be used as the airline’s booking system.
+The methods that the airline would like featured in this application will allow a user to select criteria for an intended flight, which include:
 1. Departure Airport
 2. Destination Airport
 3. Type of Seats (Economy, Business, First)